JavierGSS/JavierGSS/README.md

-- 👋 Hi, I’m @JavierGSS
+- 👋 Hi, I’m @JavierGSS--aka "Baba"
 - 👀 I’m interested in full-stack developing -- in particular the MERN stack
 - 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on full-stack development projects
-- 📫 How to reach me via GitHub or LinkedIn: www.linkedin.com/in/javiergss
+- 📫 How to reach me: via GitHub or LinkedIn: www.linkedin.com/in/javiergss
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: #LogicLover!